 You’ve got to have a clear sales strategy in place.
 It’s not just about selling.
 Know your market, understand customer needs, and strategically position your product to meet those needs.

-You must thoroughly examine every aspect of your market – the competition, trends, challenges, and opportunities.
+You must meticulously scrutinize every aspect of your market – the competition, trends, challenges, and opportunities.
 You need to know who you’re targeting and what they want so that you can tailor your product or service accordingly.

 Here’s a step-by-step guide: